UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 This code sets the text of a `Label`(while it is usually invisible), fades it's colour to black, waits for 2s, then fades back to white again.
 The _asynchronous_ waits (`await`) essentially resume control back to the UI code until the following task (run in the background) has completed.

-> any function that performs an `await` must itself be marked as asycnronous using `async`
+> any function that performs an `await` must itself be marked as asynchronous using `async`

 Let's now follow the sequence of events from a character being entered into a text box (type `Entry`) through to model updates and consequential UI updates: